 Iconiq Capital disciplinary disclosures

-Because Iconiq is registered with the SEC, it is required to disclose material facts about legal action and disciplinary events against the firm and its affiliates in its Form ADV, paperwork filed with the SEC.
-At this time, Iconiq Capital has no disclosable disciplinary actions to report.
+Iconiq Capital has no disclosable disciplinary actions to report.
+Because Iconiq is registered with the SEC, it is required to disclose material facts about legal action and disciplinary events against the firm, its employees and its affiliates from within the last 10 years in its Form ADV, paperwork filed with the SEC.

 Iconiq Capital onboarding process

-To start working with Iconiq Capital, you need to contact the firm using the email address provided on its website.
-Iconiq Capital usually leans toward those with a high net worth.
+To start working with Iconiq Capital, you need to contact the firm using the email address provided on its website, [email protected]

 Is Iconiq Capital right for you?

 For the most part, unless you have a net worth of $25 million, Iconiq Capital is unlikely to work for you.
 To access the firm’s funds, you must invest at least $10,000 and be an accredited investor.
-Its services are also largely geared toward the wealthy.
+Its services and investments are also largely geared toward the ultra wealthy, and the firm has billionaire tech moguls as clients.

-Before making a decision, though, it’s important to do your research, ask advisors questions and compare your options to ensure you find the right advisor for you.
+Before making a decision about working with a firm, be sure to research multiple firms to ensure you find the right advisor for you.